String trimmer: Accessories

 Quick-release shafts are offered on many newer models which do not require any tools to switch in accessories.

 Power and emissions

 Gasoline-engine powered trimmers usually have a minimum of 21 cc displacement motors.
 At this size they can easily turn 2 mm line and some have nylon blades as accessories to the line-reel.
 A 32 cc engine can swing a 2.75 mm line and often has metal-blade accessories.
-Most trimmers use two stroke engines and require gasoline mixed with oil.
+Most trimmers use single-cylinder engines (particularly two-stroke) and require gasoline mixed with oil.
 Due to pollution laws four stroke engines are becoming more popular, particularly in the commercial market.
 Manufacturers include Honda, MTD and Craftsman.
 Companies such as John Deere carry low-emission two-stroke engine trimmers.
 Stihl manufactures a hybrid four stroke engine trimmer that still requires oil to be pre-mixed into the fuel.

-Battery powered models should eventually see increased market share in California due to state restrictions planned to take effect in 2024 on gas-powered gardening equipment.
+Electrically powered string trimmers produce zero emissions at the point of use, are more efficient, and eliminate risks from spilled gasoline.
+However, they are typically less powerful and robust than gasoline-powered units; normally they are limited to 2.5 mm maximum diameter nylon because of their lower power output (400 to about 1200 watts).
+Gas-powered string trimmers are not regulated to have emission-capturing technology.